About

 Expenses

-Reimbursement of expenses incurred by a member of the Board of Directors shall be approved by the President and Chief Executive Officer for any and all association business expenses incurred by, for or on behalf of the association.
-Expenses incurred by the President and Chief Executive Officer shall be approved by the Chair or the Chair's designee.
+Reasonable expenses incurred by a member of the Board of Directors in connection with Association business shall be reimbursed upon approval by the President and Chief Executive Officer or the President and Chief Executive Officer's designee.
+Expenses incurred by the President and Chief Executive Officer shall be approved by the Chair of the Board or the Chair's designee.

 Advance your career